skorani/tokenizer/README.md

 # PizzaTokenizer

-The fantastic "Pizza Tokenizer" by S. Korani.
+The Semantic Tokenizer "Pizza Tokenizer" by S. Korani.

 ## Usage: